-While such teachers are discharged, any teacher is permitted to harbor any misconception, disrespect or hatred for Negroes, Puerto Ricans, Jews or other minorities and remain in the school systemso long as he pledges "loyalty" to a blind, unreasoning campaign of anti-communism.
-The 175 conference delegates adopted a series of eight recommendations and set up a sity of Chicago, on May 8.
+While such teachers are discharged, any teacher is permitted to harbor any misconception, disrespect or hatred for Negroes, Puerto Ricans, Jews or other minorities and remain in the school system-so long as he pledges "loyalty" to a blind, unreasoning campaign of anti-communism.

-permanent committee to affect the necessary organization to carry them out.
+The 175 conference delegates adopted a series of eight recommendations and set up a permanent committee to affect the necessary organization to carry them out.
 Tens of thousands of parents and children in Harlem and other ghettos are looking forward to the next move.